hanami/lotus.github.io/source/blog/2024-12-10-state-of-hanami-december-2024.html.markdown

   Everything we did this year, and what we’re looking forward to in the next.
 A new kind of update!
 ---

-Welcome to the first **State of Hanami** update! 🌸
+Welcome to your first **State of Hanami** update! 🌸

 There’s plenty going on around Hanami.
 With these updates, I want to make it easy for everyone in the community to keep up.
 We’ll share our recent achievements, as well as our plans for what’s coming next.

 We’ll bring you these updates twice a year.
-This first update is a special one, though, because we get to cover all of 2024!
+This one is special, though, because we get to cover all of 2024!

 ## Two major releases